Looking Back to Look Forward-2019

 It is one of my spiritual disciplines to look back over the year and give thanks to God for the highlights in my life.
 It is now becoming my discipline to do the same for Weedsport Presbyterian Church.
 To go through the previous year and glean its highlights, with an eye directed towards our future.
 There are many highlights and I will give a little commentary about each bullet point.

-*Interviews.
-This idea of interviewing members came to me a few years driving back from a prayer retreat.
-I have continued this idea in 2018, interviewing Barb Gray, Sandi Kreplin, and in a bit of a different format Bill Smith.
-I like the interview because we get a glimpse into our friend's faith story.
+Interviews.
+This idea of interviewing members came to me a few years ago, driving back from a prayer retreat.
+I have continue this idea in 2019, interviewing Summer David and Marian Weeks.
+I like the interview format because we get a glimpse into our friend's faith story.
 Don't be surprised if you come some Sunday and another person will be interviewed.

-*Community Outreaches like our Turkey Dinner, the Easter Egg Hunt, Vacation Bible School luncheons at Westshore and events at Evergreen.
+Community Outreaches like our Turkey Dinner, the Easter Egg Hunt, Vacation Bible School luncheons at Westshore and events at Evergreen.
 The Easter Egg Hunt was our biggest outreach yet.
 Our community pulled together and the Weedsport community responded.
 We joined forces with the director of Fun Beginnings 2, Casie Tomaszeski, to plan a fantastic event.
-It is a great way to interact with folks in our community.
+It is a great way to interact with parents and children in our community.

-*We enjoyed Ecumenical services during Lent and Christmas with our friends at Sennett Federated.
+We eajoyed Ecumenical services during Lent and Christmas with our friends at Sennett Federated.